pipobscure/pipobscure/_posts/2014-01-07-deconversionmovement-atheistassessment.markdown

 ---
 layout: post
-title: "> Really though!
+title: "Really though!
 Would you talk to your child about human sacrifice if it had nothing to do with Christianity?
 But since it’s religion, that makes it okay."
 date: 2014-01-07 22:11:02 Z